Rear-End Collisions

 While deaths are not as common in rear-end accidents, they sadly do still occur.
 More common, however, are injuries that lead to disabilities and lifelong complications.
 The most common injury associated with rear-end collisions is “whiplash.”
 Whiplash is a neck injury due to forceful, rapid back-and-forth movement of the neck, like the cracking of a whip.
 Whiplash most often occurs during a rear-end auto accident, but the injury can also result from other trauma.
 Whiplash is medically known as cervical acceleration-deceleration (CAD) syndrome.

-Anyone who experiences physical symptoms after a motor vehicle accident is advised to immediately see a doctor for an evaluation and treatment.
+Anyone who experiences physical symptoms after a motor vehicle accident is advised to see a doctor for an evaluation and treatment immediately.
 If you experience any of the following signs, please seek immediate medical attention:

 • Stiffness or reduced range of motion